dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 You will note CocoaPods has created lots of files.
 Among them:

 * `ChuckNorrisBindings/Sources`: the sources of the library.
-* `ChuckNorrisBindings.podspec`: the podspec used to build and use the ChuckNorrisBindings library
+* `ChuckNorrisBindings.podspec`: the podspec used to build and depend on the ChuckNorrisBindings library
 * `Example/ChuckNorrisBindings.xcodeproj` the Xcode project to build the sources
 * `Example/ChuckNorrisBindings.xcworkspace` the Xcode workspace which we can use to:
     * build the library